shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/jekyll-logo-black-red-transparent.png" alt="Jekyll Island">

-Recently, I discovered [Jekyll](https://jekyllrb.com/ "Jekyll") a static site generator that you can publish on [Github](https://github.com/ "Github").
+Recently, I discovered [Jekyll](https://jekyllrb.com/ "Jekyll") a static website and blog generator that you can publish on [Github Pages](https://pages.github.com/ "Github Pages").

 ## Why Jekyll?

-- Creating a Jekyll blog and deploying to Github gives you complete control over your content.
+- Creating a Jekyll blog and deploying to Github Pages, gives you complete control over your content.
 - Hosting on Github is free.
+- Because, I give Jekyll a :+1:!

 ## Here are the requirements I had in mind for my blog.